10 players to watch for the upcoming high school girls volleyball season

 Position: Outside hitter

-Impact: The second-team all-Badger West outside hitter, led Sauk Prairie with 530 receptions and 93 serving aces.
-She also had 227 kills and 247 digs, which ranked third and fourth on the team respectively.
+Impact: A second-team all-Badger West pick, Braund led Sauk Prairie with 530 receptions and 93 serving aces last season.
+She also had 227 kills and 247 digs, which ranked third and fourth on the team, respectively.

 Penny Schell, so., Abundant Life Christian School